GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 }
 ```

 In the above example, the arguments `amount` and `voucherCode` are direct inputs, and the variable `result` is the direct output.
 There is, however, more data being _indirectly input_ in the form of `Date.getWeekday()`.
-If inputs are uncontrolled, our test can produce inconsistent results simply because of the current weekday.
-However, if we could control this input, we could test all code paths consistently.
+Without control of this input, our test can produce inconsistent results simply because of the current weekday.
+However, if we could specify the weekday for the test, we could exercise all code paths consistently.
+We could even test scenarios that would be impossible to replicate ordinarily, such as a null weekday.

 The example also includes _indirect output_ when we pass `result` into `applyReduction`.
-Without an observation point, we may be unable to test various requirements.
+Without an observation point (the ability to verify the value of result before it reaches the dependency), we may be unable to test various requirements.

 ## Variations
 Test doubles come in different flavours, each bringing its different uses and benefits to the table.
 A "double" is essentially an umbrella term encompassing the different variations.
 The five most notable variations are [_stubs_](#test-stub), [_spies_](#test-spy), [_mocks_](#mock-object), and [_fakes_](#fake-object).